oktadev/okta-blog/_source/_posts/2022-01-26-shopping-app-with-node-minio.md

 ---
 layout: blog_post
-title: How to Build a Basic Shopping App with Node.js and Minio
+title: How to Build a Basic Shopping App with Node.js and MinIO
 author: deepa-mahalingam
 by: internal-contributor
 communities: [javascript]